-Is gaming addiction really that big of a deal?
+Is the compulsion to keep on playing internet games that big of a deal?

-- A 38 year old man in New Taipei was found dead in an Internet cafe after 5 straight days of video game playing.
+- A 38-year-old man in New Taipei was found dead in an Internet cafe after five days of video game playing.

-- A 22 year old South Korean man was arrested for leaving his 28-month old son unattended for 10 days while he played online video games at an Internet cafe.
+- A 22-year-old South Korean man was arrested for leaving his 28-month old son unattended for ten days while he played online video games at an Internet cafe.
 The baby starved to death.

-- Another South Korean couple, Kim & Kim Yun-jeong, left their 3 month old daughter, Sarange, alone at home for 6-12 hours at a time while they went on gaming binges at an Internet cafe.
-Their baby eventually died from malnutrition, while the couple ”cared” for another child, an online mini-avatar named Anima.
+- Another South Korean couple, Kim & Kim Yun-Jeong, left their 3-month-old daughter, Sarange, alone at home for 6-12 hours while they went on gaming binges at an Internet cafe.
+Their baby eventually died from malnutrition, while the couple “cared” for another child, an online mini-avatar named Anima.

-- Video-gamers resort to wearing adult diapers because they don’t want to be interrupted by bathroom breaks during competitive gaming sessions.
-In one instance security had to remove a gamer after other gamers complained about ”septic-tank -like smells” that came from the 16 year old gamer.
+- Video gamers resort to wearing adult diapers because they don’t want to be interrupted by bathroom breaks during competitive gaming sessions.
+In one instance, security had to remove a gamer after other gamers complained about “septic-tank-like smells” from the 16-year-old gamer.

-- 200 Special centres were built in South Korea for Internet & Gaming Addiction detox.
+- The government built 200 Special centres in South Korea for Internet & Gaming Addiction detox.

 Are we losing the war on the internet?